 Clean up after outdoor parties.
 This includes picking up soda cans, throwing away used paper plates, and bringing all food items back inside.

 Seal all your trash bins and store them away from your property.

 Inspect the exterior of your home for loose vent covers, gaps in your walls, or dislodged shingling that may allow stinging insects a way to get inside and build their nests in the shelter of your home.

 These tips are most effective if used when attempting to reduce insect activity on your property, however, they are almost entirely useless if you’re already dealing with a stinging insect infestation.
 If wasps or bees are disturbing your summer activities this summer, reach out to the professionals here at Aiken Pest to handle all of your pest control needs.
-For more information on how our services work, or if you’d like to schedule an inspection, contact Aiken Pest today!
+For more information on how our home pest control and commercial pest management services work, or if you’d like to schedule an inspection, contact Aiken Pest today!